Tpoquillon/pvt-segmentation/README.md

 ### Usage

-The **pvtvesselness** package is composed of 4 modules:
+The **pvtseg** package is composed of 4 modules:
--  *vesselness* (the package main module), to build sgmentations model and performe cross-validations, optimisations and segmentations,
+-  *vessel_seg* (the package main module), to build sgmentations model and performe cross-validations, optimisations and segmentations,
 -  *data_preparation*, to build balanced data,
 -  *evaluation* , to evaluate models segmentation compared to ground truth,
 -  *features_3d*, to build and manage features needed for segmentation.